 - Apple or Microsoft Technical Certifications are highly desired

-- Knowledge of both Mac and Windows operating systems, as well as common software packages that our clients use – Adobe Creative Suite, font management, digital asset management, Microsoft Office products and more
+- Knowledge of common software packages that our clients use – Adobe Creative Suite, font management, digital asset management, Microsoft Office products and more

 - A desire to inspire the creative work of others